rstudio/education.rstudio.com/content/blog/2019-10-23-12-weeks-at-rstudio/index.markdown

 **I finally started to feel comfortable using GitHub.**

 I used to be a very timid GitHubber.
-Working at RStudio, by necessity, ripped the band-aid off of most things Git.
+Working at RStudio, by necessity ripped the band-aid off of most things Git.
 A couple weeks in, I was makin’ repos and filing issues like it was my job (and, technically, it was).
 Today, I am still not a Git guru, but I learned that most people aren’t and that it’s okay to learn things on the job.
 What’s more important is that I no longer have qualms about digging in others’ repos or creating pull requests-- and that’s the gift that keeps on giving when it comes to learning and growing as an R coder ;)

 <center>
 <div style="width: 700px;">